Games Where You Can Play Optimally with Arena-Independent Finite Memory: Preliminaries

 Now it is easy to see from the last two lines that all six sequences of colors are equivalent under $\pref$ as the inequalities form a cycle.
 Hence, since Equation~\eqref{eq:defNE} holds for $(\strat^a_1, \strat^a_2)$ and $(\strat^b_1, \strat^b_2)$, and since $\colhat(\Plays(\arena, \state, \strat^a_1, \strat^b_2))$ is $\pref$-equivalent to both $\colhat(\Plays(\arena, \state, \strat^a_1, \strat^a_2))$ and $\colhat(\Plays(\arena, \state, \strat^b_1, \strat^b_2))$, Equation~\eqref{eq:mixingNEproof} is trivially verified.
 That concludes our proof. \end{proof}

-\begin{remark} Lemma~\ref{lem:mixingNE} crucially relies on the assumption (transparent in our definition of Nash equilibrium) that we consider \textit{antagonistic} games, that is, $\Ptwo$ uses the inverse preference relation $\invpref$.
-Actually, our approach almost completely carries over to the general case where $\Pone$ and $\Ptwo$ use two different, unrelated, preference relations: the single breaking point being the use of Lemma~\ref{lem:mixingNE} in Theorem~\ref{thm:conceptsToML} to preserve \textit{memoryless} Nash equilibria in the induction step. $\lhd$ \end{remark}
+\begin{rem} Lemma~\ref{lem:mixingNE} crucially relies on the assumption (transparent in our definition of Nash equilibrium) that we consider \textit{antagonistic} games, that is, $\Ptwo$ uses the inverse preference relation $\invpref$.
+Actually, our approach almost completely carries over to the general case where $\Pone$ and $\Ptwo$ use two different, unrelated, preference relations: the single breaking point being the use of Lemma~\ref{lem:mixingNE} in Theorem~\ref{thm:conceptsToML} to preserve \textit{memoryless} Nash equilibria in the induction step. $\lhd$ \end{rem}

 We now establish that Nash equilibria induce optimal strategies (again, in our antagonistic context).